Admin Login

 About Us

-Originally, the Golden Jets club was a senior men’s program that skyrocketed into the championship final each year in its first four full seasons, winning the title once.
-An early accomplishment featured club founder Gross Jr. winning both the Most Valuable Player and Most Valuable Coach awards at the same National Championships (1981, Edmonton) – the only time the feat was ever accomplished.
+Originally starting as a senior men’s program, the Golden Jets quickly rose to prominence, reaching the championship final every year in its first four full seasons and winning the title once.
+An early highlight included founder George Gross Jr. winning both the Most Valuable Player and Most Valuable Coach awards at the 1981 National Championships in Edmonton—an achievement that remains unmatched in Canadian water polo.

-Three Golden Jets players (Gross, Jr., Geoff Brown and John Anderson) represented Canada at the 1984 Olympics in Los Angeles.
-Goalie Bryan Robertson just missed out on selection but spent a decade and a half as Canada’s starting goalie.
+Three Golden Jets players—George Gross Jr., Geoff Brown, and John Anderson—represented Canada at the 1984 Olympics in Los Angeles, while goalie Bryan Robertson, who narrowly missed selection, went on to become Canada’s starting goalie for over a decade and a half.

-A senior women’s program was added in 1982.
-In 1991, three Golden Jets players (Karen Gibson, Karen Morrison and Heather Smith) represented Canada at the World Aquatic Games in Australia and won a silver medal.
+In 1982, a senior women’s program was added to the club, and in 1991, three Golden Jets players—Karen Gibson, Karen Morrison, and Heather Smith—represented Canada at the World Aquatic Games in Australia, winning a silver medal.

-After the turn of the century, the Golden Jets Senior Men made it to the gold medal game at the National Championships an astonishing 13 of 17 years, once winning the final by 10 goals without the benefit of any current or former national team players.
+At the turn of the century, the Golden Jets Senior Men made it to the gold medal game at the National Championships 13 out of 17 years, once winning the final by 10 goals, without any current or former national team players.

 go